sefinch/sefinch.github.io/index.md

 Empirical results from human evaluation demonstrating the superiority of the ConvoSense-trained model against a model trained on the existing human datasets:
 <img src="images/convosense_model_results.png"/>

+**More Information:**

+* Read the TACL 2024 paper [here](https://aclanthology.org/2023.acl-long.839/)!

+* &#9733; Code for the ConvoSense project is available at the [Github repository]()

+* &#9733; **Trained Model:** Our best-performing ConvoSense-trained model is released through HuggingFace [here](https://huggingface.co/sefinch/ConvoSenseGenerator)!

 ### Explicit Reasoning over Commonsense for Dialogue Response Generation

-I was first author on this project, which explored the impact of explicit reasoning against implicit reasoning over commonsense for dialogue response generation by leveraging Large Language Models to implement these strategies.
-I tested many implementations of these strategies to identify the best-performing prompts for both explicit and implicit reasoning over commonsense for response generation.
+**Overview:** This project explored the impact of explicit reasoning against implicit reasoning over commonsense for dialogue response generation by leveraging Large Language Models to implement these strategies.
 The findings demonstrate that explicit reasoning leads to better dialogue interactions, improving naturalness, engagement, specificity, and overall response quality.
 Further experiments underscore the advantage of explicit reasoning by contrasting it with both the state-of-the-art in commonsense-grounded and commonsense-less dialogue models.

-Subsequent analyses of these findings unveil insights into the effectiveness of various forms of commonsense in generating responses, the key response attributes that shape human perception of response quality, and the particular response traits enhanced through commonsense integration.
+**Role:** I was first author on this project.
+I tested many implementations of these strategies to identify the best-performing prompts for both explicit and implicit reasoning over commonsense for response generation.
+I then developed the final dialogue approaches using the identified optimal prompts, and designed and conducted the human evaluation of these approaches.

 Diagram portraying motivation of explicit reasoning over commonsense inferences to guide follow-up response generation:
 <img src="images/dialogue-commonsense-example_cropped.png"/>